 Many manufacturing organizations receive insights with the help of digital twins of their business process or enterprise.
 For instance, they can discover why and where the enterprise is losing resources.
 Analyzing the information received, the management team can correct the production process, optimize costs, identify excessive losses, and increase productivity, thereby reducing production costs.
 IIoT helps to model business processes of enterprises in different “dimensions” in near real-time modes using the data obtained from remote monitoring.

-Leveraging sensors, wireless connectivity, and data analytics, IoT technologies provide the ability not only to monitor the equipment and the manufacturing process but also to manage it remotely.
+Leveraging sensors, wireless connectivity, and data analytics, custom IoT development services provide the ability not only to monitor the equipment and the manufacturing process but also to manage it remotely.
 The remote monitoring system allows to supervise the manufacturing process in real-time and deliver maintenance updates or inflict other necessary changes quickly.
 Companies that use remote monitoring and control have higher productivity rates because they can focus on the tasks at hand without worrying about equipment maintenance.

 PepsiCo uses a unified IoT platform to improve the reliability of its manufacturing system, reducing downtime and optimizing communications through remote monitoring.